Existence: Western philosophy

 Western philosophy originated with the Presocratic philosophers, who aimed to replace earlier mythological accounts of the universe by providing rational explanations based on foundational principles of all existence.
 Some, like Thales (c.
-624–545 BCE) and Heraclitus (c.
-540–480 BCE), suggested concrete principles like water and fire are the root of existence.
+624) and Heraclitus (c.
+540), suggested concrete principles like water and fire are the root of existence.
 Anaximander (c.
-610–545 BCE) opposed this position; he believed the source must lie in an abstract principle that is beyond the world of human perception.
+610) opposed this position; he believed the source must lie in an abstract principle that is beyond the world of human perception.

 Plato and his student Aristotle disagreed on whether form and matter depend on one another for their existence.

 Plato (428/427–348/347 BCE) argued that different types of entities have different degrees of existence and that shadows and images exist in a weaker sense than regular material objects.
 He said unchangeable Platonic forms have the highest type of existence, and saw material objects as imperfect and impermanent copies of Platonic forms.

 Philosopher Aristotle (384–322 BCE) accepted Plato's idea that forms are different from matter, but he challenged the idea that forms have a higher type of existence.
 Instead, he believed forms cannot exist without matter.
 He stated: "being is said in many ways" and explored how different types of entities have different modes of existence.
 For example, he distinguished between substances and their accidents, and between potentiality and actuality.
 (Note: Unlike abstract possibility, potentiality is real power possessed by a thing to undergo certain changes.
 For example, an acorn has the potential to become a fully grown oak but not an elm.)

 Neoplatonists like Plotinus (204–270 CE) suggested reality has a hierarchical structure.
 They believed a transcendent entity, called "the One" or "the Good", is responsible for all existence.
 From it emerges the intellect, which in turn gives rise to the soul and the material world.

 Anselm of Canterbury is known for his formulation of the ontological argument aiming to prove the existence of God.

 In medieval philosophy, Anselm of Canterbury (1033–1109 CE) formulated the influential ontological argument, which aims to deduce the existence of God from the concept of God.
 Anselm defined God as the greatest conceivable being.
 He reasoned that an entity that did not exist outside his mind would not be the greatest conceivable being, leading him to the conclusion God exists.